AdRoll/baker/content/en/docs/How To/sharding.md

 sharding function must be associated to that field.
 Let's see how that works.

-#### The baker.Components structure

-The `baker.Components` structure links elements that may appear in the configuration to the code eventually running when these elements are used inside a topology.

 #### Register sharding functions

+The `baker.Components` structure links elements that may appear in the configuration, to the code eventually running when these elements are used inside a topology.

 Sharding functions that may be used in topologies are stored inside of the `ShardingFuncs` field of [`baker.Components`](https://pkg.go.dev/github.com/AdRoll/baker#Components).